inferablehq/inferable/README.md

 - [Notifications](https://docs.inferable.ai/pages/notifications) to send notifications to users via Slack or Email.
 - [Memoized Results](https://docs.inferable.ai/pages/results) to cache the results of side-effects and expensive operations in a distributed way.
 - [Obervability](https://docs.inferable.ai/pages/observability) in a timeline view, or plug into your own observability tools.
+- [Agents](https://docs.inferable.ai/pages/agents) to create agents that can use tools to achieve pre-defined goals.
 - Developer-friendly SDKs in [Node.js](./sdk-node/README.md), and [Go](./sdk-go/README.md) supported with more languages coming soon.

 ![Workflow Timeline](./assets/workflow-timeline.png)